FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Summarize feedback you got here.**\*\*

-I have shared my storyboards with both Michael Choie and Calvin Tyrell.
+I have shared my storyboards with both Michael Choie and Calvin Tirell.

+Michael:
-_Michael:_ Love your art, very clear use cases!
+> Love your art, very clear use cases!
 Would love to see how you set it up to accommodate the different use cases.
 My favorite is journey 3!

+Calvin:
-_Calvin:_ These are awesome, good job! 👏 I like the ISS tracker!
+> These are awesome, good job! 👏 I like the ISS tracker!

 ## Part B. Act out the Interaction